 Sometimes I get excited about kitchen tools just because they are cute …what can I say?
 And this 1.5 quart slow cooker is not only cute, but as I’ve discovered a great way to keep dips warm when you’re entertaining or bringing a dish to someone’s house.
 I recently tried to serve warm homemade queso dip to friends and discovered my fondue pot just wasn’t cutting it for this purpose (due to hot spots and a burned mess on the bottom at the end of the night).
 So after that experience it dawned on me that a mini slow cooker would be a much better way to keep dips evenly warm AND it’s also way cheaper than a good fondue pot anyway!

-I’m not just trying to toot my own horn here because I promise I put my heart and soul into this book JUST so it would be the perfect resource for any home cook who wants to feed their family better.
-It contains both a guidebook portion (telling you how and why to cut out processed food) and a cookbook portion with 100 easy wholesome recipes any busy family will love!
-Oh and the recipes only call for simple, common ingredients you probably already have on hand.
+I’m not just trying to toot my own horn here because I promise I put my heart and soul into these books JUST so they would be the perfect resource for any home cook who wants to feed their family better.
+My first book contains both a guidebook portion (telling you how and why to cut out processed food) and a cookbook portion with 100 easy wholesome recipes any busy family will love!
+My second book, Fast & Fabulous, has 100 quick-and-easy recipes and simple cheat sheets that will work with every family’s busy lifestyle.
+And my third cookbook, On a Budget, has 100 recipes – all of which are $15 or under to make.
+Oh, and all the recipes only call for simple, common ingredients you probably already have on hand.

 What’s on your holiday wish list this year?